fastify/fastify/docs/Style-Guide.md

 ### Avoid plagiarism

 Make sure you evade copying other people's work, keep it as original as possible.
-You can learn from what they've done and also reference where it is if you used a particular quote from their work.
+You can learn from what they've done and also reference where it's from if you used a particular quote from their work.

 ## Word Choice